 If you need creative ideas without leaving your home, Tempe Public Library has you covered.
 They have curated a ton of free coloring pages, craft projects, fitness and cooking videos, virtual museum tours and more!
 Better yet, new content is added weekly.

 Did you know coloring reduces stress and boosts creativity for both children and adults?
 Get ready to grab your own crayons and unwind with Desert Botanical Garden coloring pages.
 Choose from various coloring pages that will have you reminiscing of the very landscapes featured at Desert Botanical Garden.
 To download, visit their website and click and drag the coloring pages to your desktop computer.
 Print at home and get to work!

-Check out Tempe History Museum for a coloring session with historical significance.
+Check out Tempe History Museum for lots of fun activities while learning Tempe’s history!
+From coloring session to puzzle-solving mystery, you will not get bored with these.
 Enjoy coloring pages of the original Gammage Memorial Auditorium and the Hayden Flour Mill.
 After you’re done, compare your masterpiece against the original photograph featured at the Tempe History Museum!

 Say ‘Thank you’ to our heroes while coloring and destressing at the same time.
-The Tempe Center for the Arts is launching a community coloring campaign to thank local heroes.
-This is an easy and fun way for kids and family members to show their appreciation for frontline heroes using the timeless art of coloring.
+The Tempe Center for the Arts launched a community coloring campaign to thank local heroes.
+This is an easy and fun way for kids and family members to show their appreciation for front line heroes using the timeless art of coloring.
 After you complete your coloring page, make sure you post on social media with the tag #ThankYouHeroes.
 The goal is for these heroes to be flooded with thanks as they drive down their streets or check their social feeds.

 Learn something new